 The contamination of our environment with lead, another toxic heavy metal, has increased substantially due to industrialization, mining, and the previous use of lead in gasoline.
 Lead is also found in paint in older homes, inexpensive metal jewelry, and children’s toys.
 Occupational exposure to lead has been associated with depressed thyroid function and elevated TSH.
 (29) Lead may alter thyroid function by causing deiodination of T4.
 While it is not clear whether current lead exposure levels experienced by the U.S. population adversely affect thyroid function, it is important that we remain aware of the potential thyroid health risks posed by this heavy metal.
 (30)

 Finally, mercury and aluminum exposure are inversely associated with thyroid hormone levels.
 Common sources of mercury exposure include dental amalgams, seafood, and pollution from coal-burning power plants.
-Sources of aluminum include antacids, body care products such as deodorant, food additives, vaccines, and aluminum-based cookware.
+Sources of aluminum include antacids, body care products such as deodorant, food additives, and aluminum-based cookware.
 Mercury accumulates in the thyroid and reduces iodide uptake, thus inhibiting thyroid hormone production.
 (31) Animal studies indicate that aluminum oxidatively damages the thyroid, which subsequently affects iodide uptake and thyroid hormone production.
 (32) Aluminum also triggers an immune response that can lead to the production of antibodies, some of which may target the thyroid.
 (33)

 While environmental toxins are ubiquitous, there are many ways in which we can help our patients reduce their exposure to these chemicals and ultimately protect and improve their thyroid health.